Section 192A of the Income Tax Act

 The trustees of the Employee's Provident Fund Scheme, 1952, including employers or others permitted by the scheme, are required to deduct taxes from the employee's EPF withdrawals.

 Premature EPF withdrawals over ₹50,000 before five years of employment are subject to TDS at 10% if PAN is provided.
-Withdrawals without the Commissioner of Income Tax’s approval are fully taxable.
+The withdrawn amount becomes fully taxable in the financial year of withdrawal, and you must pay tax on it according to your applicable income tax slab rates.

 TDS should be deducted at the time of an early withdrawal from EPF savings according to Section 192A, with certain exceptions noted in related guidelines.